xiaowangzhixiao/JavaDocMark/README.md

 * Support for detailed field and method documentation
 * Support for parameter, return value, and exception documentation

-If you find any issues, please feel free to submit a Pull Request or provide feedback in the Gitter channel.
+If you find any issues, please feel free to submit a Pull Request.